gia534/Projects/README.md

 Front-end devleoper projects (Some of these projects have been completed for school):

--A simple one page website that focuses on Birttany Howard, the singer: http://webpage.pace.edu/gg40467n/Assignment1/BrittanyHoward.html.
-This website includes videos and audio, and was written in HTML, CSS and Javascript.
+- A simple one page website that focuses on Birttany Howard, the singer: http://webpage.pace.edu/gg40467n/Assignment1/BrittanyHoward.html.
+This website includes videos and audio.
+It was written in HTML, CSS and Javascript.